-FERPA stands for Family Educational Rights and Privacy Act of 1974, as amended.
-It is commonly known as FERPA, the Privacy Act or the Buckley Amendment.
+FERPA stands for Family Educational Rights and Privacy Act of 1974, commonly known as FERPA.
 It is a federal law designed to protect the privacy of educational records, to establish the right of students to inspect and review their educational records and to provide guidelines for the correction of inaccurate and misleading data through informal and formal hearings.

-FERPA allows release of specified items but does not require it.
+FERPA allows the release of specified items but does not require it.
 Items that may be released are called directory information.
-Tarleton State University has classified these items as directory information: student’s name, mailing address, major field of study, military service status, dates of University attendance, degrees and academic honors received, student type, classification, participation in officially recognized activities and sports, and the most recent previous education agency or institution attended.
+Tarleton State University has classified these items as directory information: students name, mailing address, major field of study, military service status, dates of University attendance, degrees and academic honors received, student type, classification, participation in officially recognized activities and sports, and the most recent previous educational agency or institution attended.

 Items that can never be identified as directory information are a student’s social security number or institutional identification number, financial information, tuition and fees balance or statement, race/ethnicity, citizenship, nationality, gender, grades, GPA, or class schedule.

 If ever in doubt whether information may be released, school officials should not release any information.
-Tarleton employees may contact the Registrar's Office at 254-968-9417 or firstname.lastname@example.org to determine if a student has given written consent to restrict their directory information as well as determine if the information is an educational record.
+Tarleton employees may email the Office of the Registrar or call us at 254-968-9121 to determine if a student has given written consent to restrict their directory information as well as determine if the information is an educational record.

 School officials have a legitimate educational interest if the information requested is necessary for that official to (a) perform appropriate tasks that are specified in his/her position description or in the performance of regularly assigned duties by a lawful supervisor; (b) fulfill the terms of a contractual agreement; (c) perform a task related to a student’s education; (d) perform a task related to the discipline of a student; (e) provide a service or benefit relating to the student or student’s family, such as health care, financial aid, job placement, or former student-related activities; or (f) perform a task related to the health and safety of the campus community.
 Information relating to a student’s educational record as well as directory information should not be released to a third party if that party does not have a legitimate educational interest.